anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

 }
 ```

+#### Installation
-2. Installation: When the browser detects that this is new (first time registering) or is different than the last time (if previously accessed) it will try to install the service worker.
+When the browser detects that this is new (first time registering) or is different than the last time (if previously accessed) it will try to install the service worker.
 We can use the event listener called 'install' to make this happen.
 This is where we want to cache files which are imperative for offline function
-   - 2a) After the initial page load users will benefit from PWA features since this stuff will be stored in cache!
+  - After the initial page load users will benefit from PWA features since this stuff will be stored in cache!
 It will be persistent with the user with or without internet since the caching is done locally.

 ```js
 // This will help us determine the version of our cache (we must change this if anything updates)